snomiao/rtmp-nginx/README.md

 RTMP_PASS=[A string that will be the password for OBS or other software] SSL_CERT_PATH=/etc/ssl/fullchain.pem SSL_KEY_PATH=/etc/ssl/privkey.pem

+Go to [./ssl.sh](ssl.sh), run caddy for your domain certificae

+and then run `docker compose up --build` for serving the RTMP proxy server

+## Usage of OBS

 In OBS, go to settings -> stream: